Canadian Health Headlines 2018

 Vaccinations do not always work on the very young or very old.

 An additional challenge with immunization is that not all people respond to immunization.
 Very young children and seniors may not develop a very strong immune response thus making them even more susceptible to preventable diseases, even with vaccinations.
+This is particularly relevant for the yearly Flu vaccine.
 During school-administered vaccinations, I often remind my own students that vaccinations are not to protect them but to protect the very young and very old people in their families.

 How do the lack of student’s vaccinations impact teachers?